-To pass the course, a student must at a bare minimum satisfy the following requirements: (1) submit five out of the six programming assignments; (2) take both prelim exams; and (3) take the final exam.
+To pass the course, a student must at a bare minimum satisfy the following requirements: (1) submit four out of the five programming assignments; (2) take both prelim exams; and (3) take the final exam.
 If a student does not satisfy these criteria then that student may fail the course regardless of the student's numerical grade.
+The instructor reserves the right to award a D letter grade for students who barely satisfy this criteria but are clearly making no real effort to engage in the course and their own learning.

-11. Degree Requirements
+10. Degree Requirements